 Colorful details will be effective when you’ve got a captive audience for a webinar or speech — but even then, keep them to a minimum.
 Get them involved in your story right away: you just have a few minutes to engage them.
 They can always ask questions later.

 (4) End with a happy outcome for your client, not a sales pitch.

 (5) Focus on your client, not your origin story (“how I came to be here”) or your hero’s journey story (“how I struggled to get here”).

 “I started out teaching school, but realized I couldn’t earn the kind of money I want.
 So I set up a business and became a professional corporate trainer.”

-“I’d just my job.
+“I’d just lost my job.
 I was dead broke and reduced to sleeping on a mattress in a church basement.
 Then I started a blog on the library free computer.
 And today I’ve got an empire.”

 These stories have their place, as I discuss in my Amazon kindle book, Grow Your Business One Story At A Time.
 But in the few seconds you’re allowed on an elevator pitch, focus specifically on how you’ve helped your clients.

 And if you’d like to work with me to find your own story, check out my consultation: http://mycopy.info/storyconsult